24x7fpga/24x7fpga-website/content/_index.md

 Through these experiences, I have developed a deep passion for crafting efficient digital systems and mentoring others in the field of digital design and verification.

 -   🔭 I’m currently working on my Ph.D 😣😅😆.
--   🌱 I’m currently learning new technology in the field of digital design.
 -   👯 I’m looking to collaborate with other FPGA enthusiasts 🤝.
 -   💬 Ask me about FPGAs.
 -   ⚡ Fun fact: I love photography 📸.